 - Transfer onto a lightly floured surface and bring the pastry together into a bowl.
 Cover with plastic wrap and gently press on the pastry dough to flatten it.
 Leave in the fridge to set for 30 minutes.

-The filling of this Galette is extremely easy to put together – just like it is to put this whole dessert together!
-It is composed by two elements:
+The filling of this Galette is extremely easy to put together - just like it is to put this whole dessert together!
+It is basically like a different version than my Apple Tartlets made with Puff Pastry:

 - some Applesauce